Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Save-AzDataFactoryLog.md

 ### -Id
 Specifies the ID of the activity run for the data slice.
-Use the Get-AzureRmDataFactoryRun cmdlet to get an ID.
+Use the Get-AzDataFactoryRun cmdlet to get an ID.

 ```yaml
 Type: System.String